tilfast/Sales_Prediction/README.md

 - data validation
 - feature building
 - prediction by production model
-- result monitoring (both output for customer and model drif)
+- result monitoring (both output for customer and model drift)
 - scalability

 For more details: